 How Much Fish Should Kids Eat?

-You’ll want to be on point with portions.
-The best fish for beginners won’t overwhelm little ones.
-According to the FDA, children should eat one to two servings per week, beginning at age 2.
+According to the FDA, children should eat one to two servings of fish per week, beginning at age 2.

-One serving is about 2 ounces for a child, but this will increase as your child gets older.
+For a child, one serving of fish is about 2 ounces.
+The serving size will increase as your child gets older.
 For reference, a serving size of fish for an adult is 4 ounces.

 If you want more guidance on starter portions for children, see my guide.

 So how do you get kids to eat fish?
-First, pick the best fish for beginners such as a mild fish like cod.
+First, pick a mild fish like cod to begin with.

-For my kids, the secret to getting them to eat and like fish was anchored in early introduction and including fish on the menu regularly.
+For my kids, the secret to getting them to eat and like fish was anchored in introducing it early as part of our usual menu, and including it on the menu regularly.
 Patience and consistency are virtues in this endeavor!